rahulm520/AMD-PACE/README.md

-# AMD PACE - AMD Platform Aware Compute Engine
+# AMD PACE - AMD Platform Aware Compute Engine..

 To meet the demands of rapidly advancing research, we’re introducing AMD PACE — an inference-serving solution for high-performance LLMs on AMD platforms.
 AMD PACE makes it fast and easy to integrate research ideas and accelerate real-time deployment.